God-rejectors: They have nothing – Morality and some baseless arguments

 It’s like those who claim to be anti-gun yet want government to have all the guns.
 In other words, they’re not anti-gun; they want government to have all the guns.
 This reveals a great inconsistency in thinking.

 Since God exists, he makes the rules.
 Since there is no prohibition against slavery, then it is important to do what God-rejectors commonly fail to do.
 What is that?
 Study properly what the Torah means by slavery, how a person becomes one, and how one must be treated.

 Too often when dealing with such subjects, the one rejecting God and Torah demonstrates an ignorance of the topics and read in ideas from their experience rather than what the Torah is teaching.
 Such people don’t seek to understand Torah for what it says, but add their alien cultural definition to the Torah words.
 When thinking about “slavery,” a person thinks about mistreatment, unjustified harm, sometimes a person being kidnapped and made into a slave.
-Based on that, rather than understanding what the Torah concept, the person ignorantly accuses God of what he never taught.
+Based on that, rather than understanding the Torah concept, the person ignorantly accuses God of what he never taught.